karibshams/therapy_test/README.md

 It is **not a replacement for professional therapy or medical advice**.
 If you are experiencing a crisis, please seek immediate help from a licensed professional or emergency services.

----

-Would you like me to also create a **`requirements.txt`** (dependencies list) for this code so it’s ready to run without missing packages?